Explore health content from A to Z.

 When I was about 12 years old, I learned that I had scoliosis.
 At first, it was very scary, and at the time, I did not understand what a pivotal moment that was in my life.

 My family and I talked to several different doctors, but fortunately, on the recommendation of a friend, we found the Baylor Scoliosis Center.
 Even though I was only 12 at the time, the Baylor Scoliosis Center treated me as if I were an adult and spoke very directly about the situation.
-And the staff was such a blessing.
+The staff was such a blessing.
 They have a way of making you feel very comfortable, and that was important to me.

 As I got older, my curve increased, and so did my pain level.
 I felt uncomfortable wearing tight-fitting clothes, because of the "rib hump" on my right side.
 Of course, being a girl, I always wanted to look my best, and while others may not have noticed, I felt like the whole world was watching!